-Lately, HPRC has been receiving a lot of questions about banned supplements in the military, but the fact is, there isn’t a list of banned dietary supplements currently available.
-It isn’t always easy to determine whether a dietary supplement product is safe or not, so the Department of Defense (DoD) is working on an educational campaign to inform Warfighters and their families about potential health risks involved with taking dietary supplements and steps to take before choosing/using a dietary supplement.
-And although DoD currently has no formal policy on the use of dietary supplements, a committee is working to establish such a policy.
+Lately, HPRC has been receiving a lot of questions about the use of banned supplements in the military, but the fact is: There isn’t a list of banned dietary supplements currently available.
+It isn’t always easy to determine whether a dietary supplement product is safe or not, so the Department of Defense (DoD), together with HPRC, provides helpful resources on the Operation Supplement Safety (OPSS) website to help you choose supplements wisely.
+With regard to the military’s stance on supplements in general, please see the OPSS FAQ about a "banned list," which is pertinent to all service branches.

-Some dietary supplements, including ones sold on military installations, may contain potentially harmful and problematic ingredients.
-For some tips about how to avoid these, read the OPSS infosheet “Red Flags—What You Need to Know to Stay Safe and Avoid Fraud.
-Of particular note are problematic, potentially dangerous ingredients that could be red flags, including approved prescription drug ingredients and their analogs, drugs banned by the FDA for safety reasons, controlled substances (such as anabolic steroids), and untested/unstudied new active drug ingredients, which may not be listed on the product label.
+Some dietary supplements, including ones sold on military installations, contain potentially harmful and problematic ingredients.
+For some tips about how to avoid these, read the OPSS infosheet “Red Flags—What You Need to Know.”
+In addition, some other potentially dangerous ingredients include prescription drug ingredients and their analogs, drugs banned by FDA for safety reasons, controlled substances (such as anabolic steroids), and untested/unstudied new active drug ingredients, which may not be listed on the product label.

-Generally, if a supplement is not banned or recalled by the FDA, FTC, or DEA, then it is not banned by DoD.
 One way to ensure that a dietary supplement product is safe is to see if it is third-party verified.
 Third-party certification organizations have developed criteria for evaluating and authenticating the quality of a supplement—the ingredients, the dosage levels, the level of contaminants, the label claims, and whether the manufacturing facilities follow Good Manufacturing Practices (GMP).
-Currently, United States Pharmacopeia (USP) and NSF International conduct safety reviews, and NSF screens for substances banned by the World Anti-Doping Agency (WADA) or United States Anti-Doping Agency (USADA).
-Multiple professional sport/athletic organizations—including MLB, NHL, NBA, NFL, and NCAA—currently have policies requesting the use of NSF-certified products only.
-Shop for products with seals from USP and NSF International.

-We encourage you to talk with your healthcare provider or dietitian before using dietary supplements to avoid potential problems.
-Also, see FDA’s list of tainted body building products, which includes important public notifications.
+To avoid potential problems, talk with your healthcare provider or dietitian before using dietary supplements.
+Also, see FDA’s list of tainted bodybuilding products, which includes important public notifications.